 This course will introduce students to intermediate and advanced features of Microsoft Word such as styles, outlines, mail merge, and macros.
 Basic skills in Microsoft Windows and the Internet will also be introduced.
-Students will receive hands-on experience working on actual projects-the best way to prepare them for the on-the-job challenges they'll face.
-This course offers complete instruction in all skill sets and activities for the appropriate Microsoft Office Specialist certification (MOS) Exams.
+This course offers complete instruction in skill sets and activities for the appropriate Microsoft Office Specialist certification (MOS) Exams.
 Petition to repeat for certification purposes.